rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

         What is the status of the `sleep 300` process?

-3. Bring the background process back to the foreground using the `fg` command.
+3. Return the background process to the foreground using the `fg` command.

     ```bash
     fg